ray-project/kuberay/docs/deploy/kuberay-with-MCAD.md

 ```

-- As seen the second ray cluster is queued with no pending pods created.
+- As seen the second Ray cluster is queued with no pending pods created.

 - Dispatching policy out of the box is FIFO which can be augmented as per user needs.
-The second cluster will be dispatched when additional aggregated resources are available in the cluster or the first appwrapper kuberay cluster is deleted.
+The second cluster will be dispatched when additional aggregated resources are available in the cluster or the first AppWrapper Ray cluster is deleted.